Dickinson-comp290/website/docs/syllabus.md

 ##### Homework Resubmission

-If you receive a score of 1 or 2 on a homework assignment you may resubmit by responding to the feedback.
-Tutorials may not be resubmitted.
-If your resubmission is sufficient your score will be raised by one level (i.e. from 1 to 2 or from 2 to 3).
+If you receive a score of 1 or 2 on a homework assignment you may resubmit within 1 week of receiving feedback.
+To resubmit, make changes to your code that address the feedback, commit the changes to your feature branch and push it to your origin to update your PR.
+Resubmission is not required.
+But if your resubmission is sufficient your score will be raised by one level (i.e. from 1 to 2 or from 2 to 3).
+Note that only homework may be resubmitted, tutorials may not be resubmitted.

 #### Writing in the Discipline (WiD) Assignment